aws-samples/sagemaker-rl-procgen-ray/README.md

 # FAQs

 ## How do I change the notebook instance type?
 The Amazon SageMaker notebook instance type is configured as part of the cloud formation parameters.
+The default instance type in the cloud formation stack is `ml.c5.4xlarge`.
 If you wish to change the instance type, you would need to change the parameter for the notebook instance.

-The default instance type in the cloud formation stack is `ml.c5.4xlarge`.
 This instance type enables you to run your notebook in `local mode` to quickly test your custom model, parameters, or algorithms in the notebook instance.
 We recommended that once you debug customizations, then you can switch to a notebook instance with smaller compute and use powerful compute instances to iterate through various hyper-parameters in training.

+## How do I change the training instance type(s)?
+You can change the instance type to a GPU or CPU instance.
+In the notebook, the docker container is selected according to the type of the instance, e.g., the GPU instances start with `ml.p` or `ml.g`.
+There are there steps to configuring the instance type for training:

+Step 1: Prior to changing the instance type you need to confirm that your AWS account limit for the specific instance.
+Please, refer to the instructions on the [Amazon EC2 Service Quotas](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) on how to confirm the instance limits.

+Step 2: In `train.ipynb`, go to the section titled *Configure training instance type* and override `instance_type`.

+Step 3: You need to make sure that your Ray training job is configured to use the resources in the training instance.
+Go to `source\train-sagemaker.py`.
+Edit ...

 ## How do I use homogeneous or heteregenous distributed training?